-Although ankle sprains may not be as serious as a broken ankle, they should be given immediate attention and care.
+Ankle sprains can be serious and should be given immediate attention and care, despite not being as severe as a broken ankle.
 An ankle sprain can lead to a significant amount of pain, as well as limited mobility.
-They are often characterized by the swelling and discoloration of the skin.
-This occurs when the ligaments are stretched beyond their limits.
+They are often characterized by swelling and discoloration of the skin, which occurs when the ligaments are stretched beyond their limits.

-The simple act of walking can sometimes cause a sprain, which makes ankle sprains a very common injury that can happen to anyone.
+The simple act of walking can sometimes cause a sprain, which makes them a very common injury for anyone.
 They occur when the ankle twists in an awkward way or rolls over itself, causing a pop or snap in the tendons around the ankle.
-Some people are more at risk than others.
-These include athletes who continually push their bodies to the limits and also people who have previously suffered accidents to the feet, ankles, or lower legs.
+Some people are more at risk than others, including athletes who continually push their bodies to the limits and also people who have previously suffered accidents to the feet, ankles, or lower legs.

-Despite this, an ankle sprain can turn into a severe injury that might require hospitalization.
-If the ankle ligaments or muscles are damaged from a tear or rip, that is one sign that the sprain is severe enough for hospital attention and possibly for surgery.
-Even after the surgery, the recovery process can be long.
-You may need to have rehabilitation sessions administered by your podiatrist to get your ankle back to full health.
+If you believe you have an ankle sprain, it is important to consult with your TCFA podiatrist right away.
+If the ankle ligaments or muscles are damaged from a tear or rip, the sprain may be severe enough to warrant going to the hospital and possibly having surgery done.
+Even after surgery the recovery process can be long, often involving rehabilitation sessions with a podiatrist to get your ankle back to full strength and health.

-The severity of your sprain might become apparent if you are unable to stand or walk, consistent pain is occurring over a prolonged period of time, swelling is much more severe than initially present, or if you start to experience tingling or numbness.
-These signs may indicate that your ankle sprain might actually be a broken ankle, an injury that requires immediate medical attention.
+The severity of your sprain may become apparent if you are unable to stand or walk, if non-stop pain is occurring over a prolonged period of time, if swelling is much more severe than initially present, or if you start to experience tingling or numbness.
+These signs may show that your ankle sprain might actually be a broken ankle, which requires immediate medical attention.

-Although they are not completely avoidable, ankle sprains can be curbed with some preventative treatment measures.
+While not completely avoidable, ankle sprains can be curbed with some preventative treatment measures.
 These include wearing appropriate fitting shoes that not only provide a comfortable fit, but also ankle support.
 It is also recommended to stretch before doing any kind of physical activity, as this will help lower your body’s chance for an injury.